AYG3/marketin_laravel_bridge/README.md

 The Marketin platform issues customer-facing links containing these parameters, so most teams leave campaign and affiliate IDs blank in their configuration.
 Overrides exist purely as an escape hatch for bespoke flows or testing.

+Both `marketin:conversion` and `marketin:subscription` events pull the stored identifiers into their payloads before calling the Marketin SDK, so conversions and recurring revenue events stay attributed without extra code.

 #### Custom query parameter names

 If you receive different query parameter names (for example `affiliate` instead of `aid`), normalise them before the directive runs so the bridge can still discover them.
 A lightweight middleware keeps the logic centralised: